We were asked to replace the existing website which had been up for 4 years.

 Letting customers know about free local parking after 7 pm, for instance, is an upsell.

 Nurturing your email list is something that is in your control, as is the content which you market.

 If you have a 70 seater restaurant and you take bookings online as well as by phone, then the email list will be your most valuable resource, and after a few weeks, the number of contacts in the database will be significant and yield not only the contact details but trend data.

 Anniversary, birthday, graduation, a special occasion.

 How often do they book?

 Proximity to the local theatre, or transport terminal, parking availability, seasonal weather, proximity to the office, promotional events, opening times.

 How will you use the emerging information?

 "We asked Bill how he could help.
-He came in various times of the day to dine with us, he spoke to the staff to get a feel of how the restaurant ran and he began to build our website.
+He came in various times of the day to dine with us, he spoke to the staff to get a feel of how the restaurant ran, and then designed and developed our website.

-He is a perfectionist and as soon as the website went live our bookings tripled overnight.
-We were blown away in how a website could have turned a business around in just a short space of time
+He is a perfectionist, and as soon as the website went live, our bookings tripled overnight.
+We were blown away by how a website could have turned a business around in just a short space of time.

 Cafe Class, Woking, Surrey